Taking a bus to Pattaya from Suvarnabhumi Airport is a cheaper alternative to using a taxi and in many ways can be a lot safer.

 The bus to Chantaburi departs at 2:00 pm

-I don't have a recent Koh Chang bus price, so if you need to call and confirm times and prices you can phone 083-794-2122.
+I don't have a recent Koh Chang bus price, so if you need to call and confirm times and prices you can phone the desk on 083-794-2122.

 In addition the bus to Hua Hin departs at